By Jennifer Werner McCarren on | No Comments

 After you create the vision for your session, it’s time to take action and complete the pre-planning.
 You will need to finalize your location and confirm the wardrobe.

 Once you’ve decided on your location, it’s always a good idea to go there in advance (preferably at the same time of day the session is scheduled for).
 This will give you an idea of what the lighting will be like at that time of day.
-It will also give you ideas about where you may want to place your subject.
-Sometimes I bring an assistant with me to take test images; however, a doll can even work as a test subject for this purpose.
+It will also give you ideas about where to place your subject.
+Sometimes I bring an assistant to take test images; however, a doll can even work as a test subject for this purpose.

 Next, you will want to confirm the wardrobe.
 You will need to verify whether or not the client is bringing their own wardrobe for your little fairy or if you need to set aside the proper fairy dress(es) from your prop stash.

-If you decide to order or rent a dress for your fantasy portrait session, you will need to allow enough time PRIOR TO THE SESSION so the items will arrive in time for your subject to try on and ensure they fit properly.
+If you decide to order or rent a dress for your fantasy portrait session, you must allow enough time BEFORE THE SESSION so the items will arrive in time for your subject to try on and ensure they fit properly.

-After you’ve spent time creating the vision and ensuring everything will be perfect, it’s time to bring it together and execute that vision.
+After you’ve spent time creating the vision and ensuring everything will be perfect, it’s time to bring your vision together and execute it.

 After the child is comfortable AND you can tell they are feeling the magic of the forest, lily pond, or wherever your location may be, you can begin shooting.